Paradise Bobcats Football Team Gives California Town Hope After Fires

 After the fire, the Bobcats vowed to make a championship run.
 And at 10-0, they have delivered — and are likely headed to the playoffs.

-The team is ranked third in the state and ninth nationally, and averages more than 400 rushing yards a game.
-It employs head coach Rick Prinz's version of the Wing-T offense, a formation that's all about deceiving the opponent and bowling them over.
+The team averages more than 400 rushing yards a game — they're third in the state and ninth nationally in rushing.
+Credit, in part, goes to head coach Rick Prinz's version of the Wing-T offense, a formation that's all about deceiving the opponent and bowling them over.
 Senior running back Lucas Hartley has almost 1,200 yards, and sophomore Tyler Harrison leads them team with 1,837 yards.

 This season — Prinz's 21st with the team — almost didn't happen.
 He says just 22 students showed up for summer training in a donated warehouse in nearby Chico, where they gathered in a patch of gravel.